BunnyEncoder20/GitHub_Python_DSA/Chai aur Code Tutorials/01_Basics/07_Strings.md

 >>> len(bff)
 11
 ```
-3. `.for char in string:` : for loop for looping over each char in the string
+3. `for char in string:` : for loop for looping over each char in the string
 ```
 >>> for char in "soma" :
 ...     print(char)